semaphoreci/book-cicd-docker-kubernetes/chapters/02-using-docker.md

 During this phase, we’ll want to make sure that the team working on that service has Docker installed on their machine, but only a few people will have to meddle with Docker at this point.
 They will be leveling the field for everyone else.

-Here's an example Dockerfile, for the `hasher` microservice that's part of DockerCoins demo, written in Ruby:
+Here's an example `Dockerfile`, for the `hasher` microservice that's part of DockerCoins demo, written in Ruby:

 ```Dockerfile
 FROM ruby